themesberg/flowbite/content/components/pagination.md

 {{< /example >}}

-## Pagination with input (New)
+## Pagination with input

-Use the following list of pagination items based on two sizes powered by Tailwind CSS utility classes to indicate a series of content for your website.
+Use this pagination component with an input field to navigate through pages directly.

 {{< example class="flex flex-col space-y-6 items-center" github="components/pagination.md" show_dark=true >}}